Smart6502/plutonem/README.md

 ```

 2. Write your source code.
 An example program which draws a line:
+Documentation for the library is in src/pluto.h where functions and structures have been commented
 ```
 #include <stdlib.h>
 #include "pluto.h"									/* Change path if needed */